paxswill/evesrp/doc/users.rst

 .. image:: images/applied_modifier.png

-If you make a mistake on a modifier and the request ius still in the evaluating state, you can void it by clickint the small "X".
+If you make a mistake on a modifier and the request is still in the evaluating state, you can void it by clicking the small "X".

 .. image:: images/voided_modifier.png